Blindsh0t/bookish-garbanzo2/README.md

 ## Usage
 1. Click the extension icon to open the popup.
-2. Click the "Prepare Tabs to Save" button.
-3. Review the tab checklist and uncheck any tabs you don’t want to save.
+2. Review the tab checklist and uncheck any tabs you don’t want to save.
+3. Quick save to save all opened tabs from current window.
+4. Save except Incognito selects all tabs accross all window except incognito tabs.
-4. Click "Save Checked Tabs" to create a bookmark folder.
+5. Click "Save Tabs" to create a bookmark folder.

-## Contributing
-Feel free to submit issues or feature requests.
-Pull requests are welcome!
-For major changes, please open an issue first to discuss your ideas.

-## License
-This project is licensed under the MIT License.